Digital Mission Engineering (DME): Comm Analysis and Antenna Patterns (Part 3 of 4)

 5. Option Value

-Gain Scale (per dB): 4 cm
+Gain Scale (per dB) 4 cm

-Minimum Displayed Gain: -30 dB
+Minimum Displayed Gain -30 dB

-6. Enter 180 deg in the Stop: field in the Elevation frame.
+6. Enter 180 deg in the Stop field in the Elevation frame.

 8. Select red.

-9. Open the Max Color: shortcut menu.
+9. Open the Max Color dropdown menu.

 10. Select blue.